rvsrvs/jasdev.github.io/_posts/2018-3-14-slowing-down-time.md

 highlighted: true
 ---

 There’s no dancing around it—we all have a finite number of heartbeats, breaths, and seconds on this planet (and potentially Mars).
 However, the curious thing about time is its elastic nature.
-Seemingly infinite high school summers.
+Infinite high school summers with distinct seasons.
 One-on-one’s that stall when you ask for a raise and then domino back towards a regular cadence.
 Assuming we’re not moving near the speed of light, time marches forwards at a constant rate.
 But, our _perceptions_ of it change.
 I’ve become fascinated with ways to slow down this perception.

 We’ll cover three aspects that appear to be at play: new experiences, busy (or idle) minds, and tempo.